 Your child may not be able to compose or read notes but if he’s able to show dedicated interest in something and enjoy doing it as well as producing good results, then you know you have a talented kid on your hands.
 A low IQ does not necessarily mean that your child is talent-less.
 IQ tests are only there to calculate the level of logic and mathematical your child has.
 Musical and artistic prodigies have been surpassed due to unimpressive IQ test results.

 Prodigy, talent and etc are just fancy words for children who are better at something than others.
-The importance here is not labelling but instead, surrounding your child in a healthy environment that allows him to grow and cultivate whatever ability he may possess.
+The importance here is not labelling someone lacking talent and someone is talented.
+Instead, it is most important to surround your child in a healthy environment that allows him to grow and cultivate whatever ability he may possess.
 As Asians we tend to focus more on the academic growth of our children and if little Xavier stars belting out songs in a phenomenal voice, we snap at him to stop singing and carry on with his math homework.

 The director of India’s National Bal Bhavan Madhu Panth once said about children, “there is no dearth of creativity in children, but they are not able to identify it”.
 Therefore, as parents and caregivers, spotting talent in the little ones is something that we should aim to do.
 Perhaps the next time Carla starts twirling around, take a closer look.
 You might just be looking at a future ballerina.